|Sherwood Foresters (Notts and Derby Regiment)||117982|

-Charles, born in about 1898, worked at Ambergate wire works before the war.
+Charles, born in 1897, worked at Ambergate wire works before the war.
 After the war he had a lorry working as a haulage contractor with Clarence Wainwright.

 1918 Crich voters

 Charles Ludlam, Mill Green; absent on military service.